-This disclosure can also be found at https://www.secdex.net/clearing/.
-For further information, please contact info@secdex.net.
+This disclosure can also be found at [website address].
+For further information, please contact [contact details].

 1. EXECUTIVE SUMMARY

 This document provides an overview of the outcome of SECDEX Clearing's detailed assessment against the principles featured in the CPSS-IOSCO "Principles for Financial Market Infrastructures (FMIs)".
 Seychelles as a jurisdiction (and its respective FMIs) is committed to comply with the principles and provisions of the CPSS-IOSCO report, as it is an integral part of the G-20's efforts to enhance the stability and integrity of financial markets.
 Consequently, as part of its compliance obligations, SECDEX Clearing is required to adhere to the requirements of the CPSS-IOSCO disclosure framework-one of the stipulations of this framework is that the outcomes of an FMI's self-assessment should be structured for public disclosure, and it is in this light that this document will be created.